richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 ### CSVLayer - Tips

 - X, Y coordinates must be in WGS84 in csv file.
-- Specify the layer's spatial reference.
+- Specify the layer's spatial reference to improve the performance.
-- Pass data by a blob url.
+- Can pass data by a blob url.
 - No z-values support for now.
 - Cannot add, remove or update features.